Featured Process: It’s fall, after all

 - White-tailed Deer bucks are “in rut”, or at their sexual peak.
 At this time they are very aggressive, and should be viewed only at a distance.
 Look for antler rubs on saplings and small trees – they are smooth instead of tooth-marked, and carry scent signs.
 They will also scrape away the leaf litter with their antlers, and urinate on their hind legs so that the urine passes over glands which carry scent down to the cleared ground.
 Look for hoof prints as well in these scrapes.
 Deer are very active at this time of year, and November has more deer collisions than any other month.
 Slow down in deer country, especially at dusk and at night.

 - Brook Trout (actually a char), whose colours we began to admire in mid-September, are spawning.
 They prefer places where groundwater wells up, but also spawn over gravel substrate in shallow headwater streams.
 Lake Whitefish are the last spawners of the season, spawning when temperatures drop below 8ºC in shallow waters usually with hard or stony bottoms, but sometimes sandy.
-Lake Whitefish is one of Ontario’s most commercially important fish species.
-Learn more about Ontario's fish species through this year’s Kid’s Fish Art Contest for grades 4-12, with chances to win great prizes!
+Lake Whitefish is one of Canada’s most commercially important fish species.
+Ontario readers can learn more about Ontario's fish species through this year’s Kid’s Fish Art Contest for grades 4-12, with chances to win great prizes!

 - November can be drab and dismal, and it may seem that it’s always raining.
 However, the total precipitation for November is only slightly above the yearly average, and it has the same number of rainy days, on average, as the summer months.
 Keep track of rainy/snowy and sunny November days, and see which “wins” this year.
 Go out and enjoy the first snowfalls!